MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/design/messaging-extension-design.md

 ## Validate your design

-If you plan to publish your app to AppSource, you should understand the design issues that commonly cause apps to fail during submission.
+If you plan to publish your app to the Teams store (AppSource), you should understand the design issues that commonly cause apps to fail during submission.

 > [!div class="nextstepaction"]
 > [Check design validation guidelines](../../concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md#validation-guidelines--most-failed-test-cases)